ajy25/TabularMagic/README.md

 ## Quick start (no-code)

 First, you'll need to add a `.env` file to the cloned directory.
-You can copy and post the existing `.env_template`.
+Copy and paste the existing `./.env_template`, and fill in the relevant API key(s).
-Then, provide the relevant API key(s).
+If you're using Ollama for LLM inference, simply have the Ollama app running in the background.

 You can open up a chat user interface by running the following code and clicking on the URL that appears in the terminal.
 Your conversation with the AI agent appears on the left, while the AI agent's analyses (figures made, tables produced, TableMage commands used) appear on the right.